alexKleider/debk/README.md

 taking a wilderness canoe trip on the Kazan River, Nunavit, Canada.
 The soft ware includes facilities specialized for this group.
 The accompanying 'explanation' file provides details.

+As of this version (0.0.1,) there is still no support for adding accounts except to create and then use a custom chart of accounts prior to account creation as described in the create_entity() docstring.
+Although not tested, it should be possible after entity creation to add accounts by simply editing the entity's CofA file.
+Deleting accounts will likely create havoc!